Understanding Your Digital Footprint: Examples, Tools, and Impact

 Finding your digital footprint can be as easy as doing a Google search with your first and last name.
 This will give you the basic information on what comes up if someone were to search your name, such as an employer.

-However, a basic Google search will not be enough if you are worried about what is coming up on your digital footprint.
+However, more than a basic Google search will be required if you are worried about what is coming up on your digital footprint.

 Here are some specific things to search if you are wondering about how to find your digital footprint:

-There are also specific data broker sites you can search within to see if your personal information is available online.
+You can also search specific data broker sites to see if your personal information is available online.

-To stay safer, ensure you are looking for the newest online privacy updates where you have your email set up or even your web browser as a whole.
+To stay safer, ensure you are looking for the newest online privacy updates when you set up your email or even your web browser.
 Usually, these updates allow you to obtain the most recent and best security features for the system.

-To look into your social media accounts, because this is where the most information is given out these days, go to your settings and choose the “privacy settings.”
+To check your social media accounts because this is where the most information is given out these days, go to your settings and choose “privacy settings.”
 Make sure these are up to date with what you feel is necessary, whether that be a private or public profile or blocking certain information from being on your account.

 How can your digital footprint affect your future opportunities?